catseye/Dungeons-of-Ekileugor/README.markdown

 *   random generation of reasonable dungeon levels, with rooms and passages
 *   the contents of rooms are not visible until entered
-*   levels populated with monsters, treasure, potions, traps, and stairwells
+*   levels populated with monsters, treasure, potions, chests, traps, and stairwells
 *   monsters persue the hero and engage in combat with hit points
 *   health potions can be collected and quaffed later
 *   experience points for victory in combat, experience levels